LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Facilities

 If you're searching for a library you may have a particular task in mind.
-You want to use a computer, a printer, investigate local history, etc.You can probably expect to find books in any library, but for some of the other things you may need to check ahead.
+You want to use a computer, a printer, research local history, etc. You can probably expect to find books in any library, but for other things you may need to check ahead.

 Plymouth publish a list of services and facilities on the website page for each of their libraries, such as [Central Library](https://www.plymouth.gov.uk/libraries/findlibraryandopeninghours/centrallibrary).
-Being in a nice standard format is was possible to convert this to data by scraping the website, and it's now
+Being in a nice standard format is was possible to convert this to data by scraping the website.

 ### Events